Simulation of Interference

 For advertising purposes it is possible, to generate data streams also with other logos in a higher quality.
 It looks nice, to use a water bassin to interfere such waves.
 The channel data stream would be the same as used for PSI-Tools.
 We find the neurones fired synchronous (parallel).

-Time inversion.
-Reconstruction (negated time) for four channels.
+Reconstruction for four channels with time inversion.
 This is the standard way, PSI-Tools produces interference images in reconstructive form.
 Pulsing neurons fired one by one onto four channels.
 These are the locations, where four waves meet.
 We find impanding waves of the so called pseudo-wave field.
 (It has no similarities with the original, generating wave field - only the approximatly equivalent interference integrals).
 Surprising, that the wave front is really inside the waves!

 The movie looks like a original wave field or a projection.
 Pulse waves come from channel source points, meeting at interference locations.
-But attention: Really it is produced with "trick 17" with time inverted time function of pulses(!) as a reconstruction onto a detector field with reverse play of the movie(!) - trick for the calculation of a detecting wave field of a projection.
-(Think about, draw an image - it is the same thing!)
+But in this case it is produced using "trick 17" with time inverted time function of pulses(!) as a reconstruction onto a detector field with reverse play of the movie(!) - trick for the calculation of a detecting wave field of a projection.
+Terrible complicated - think about, draw images - it is the same thing!)

 Reconstruction of Serial Fire

 For additive superimposition the amplitude at the excitment position will be n-times higher the amplitude of the single wave, where n is the channel number.
-The example should give an interesting, new view on the 'integrate and fire' principle in terms of spatial arrangements.
-Neurons are placed again in form of the character 'G'.
+The example gives an interesting view on the 'integrate and fire' principle in terms of spatial arrangements.
+Neurons are placed in form of the character 'G'.
 They fire at different times with a delay of approximately 0.5 ms. In the reconstruction we find the interferences really coming from single points.
+The excitement scale is the same over the images of the movie, we used 16 channels here.

 Click here to get the *.AVI